320osm123-dev/Hyperelastic-Soft-Finger-Simulation/README.md

   <img src="images/result_pressure_decrease.jpg" width="45%">
 </p>

 The initial expectation was that negative and positive pressure would bend the finger in opposite directions.
 However, the simulation showed that negative pressure mainly caused the chamber to contract, while positive pressure caused the chamber to expand and generate a clear bending deformation.

 This means that the bending direction does not simply reverse according to the pressure sign.
 Instead, the deformation behavior is determined by the contraction and expansion of the internal chamber.

 Since the analysis was performed using Static Structural with Tabular Data, the result represents the equilibrium deformation at each pressure step rather than a true dynamic time response.

 ## Conclusion

 This project analyzed the pneumatic deformation behavior of a hyperelastic bellows-type soft finger.
 The results showed that negative pressure mainly produced chamber contraction, while positive pressure generated bending deformation through chamber expansion.

-Through this simulation, I confirmed that soft robotic finger structures require consideration of material nonlinearity and geometry-dependent deformation, unlike rigid-body-based robotic mechanisms.
+Through this simulation, I confirmed that the physical behavior of a soft robotic finger cannot be predicted only from the direction of the applied pressure.
+Its deformation is determined by nonlinear material properties and the geometry of the internal chamber.

+This result also showed that reliable robotic manipulation requires information beyond visual motion and robot joint commands.
+The deformation and contact state of the robot structure must also be considered to understand how the commanded motion is physically executed during interaction with an object.

+Future development could combine the soft finger structure with pressure or tactile sensors to collect deformation and contact information.
+Such physical interaction data could be integrated with vision, human motion measurements, and robot state information for more reliable multimodal robot learning and control.